TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/FurtherActions.rst

 As a consequence, it is desired to secure all components of an IT infrastructure and keep them up-to-date and secure with only a little or no dependencies to other system.
-It is also wise to abandon services which are not necessarily required (e.g. an additional database server, `DNS` server, `IMAP/POP3` server, etc.).
+It is also wise to abandon services which are not necessarily required (for example an additional database server, `DNS` server, `IMAP/POP3` server, etc.).
 In short words: keep your hosting environment as slim as possible for performance and security purposes.